 Yes, India did progress and prosper.
 We are now going to be a Super Power (whatever it means to our 40% population below poverty line), we are now world champions in cricket and corruption, we have won a handful of medals in Olympics (though we don’t remember the name of those who won them for us), we have few of the richest people in the world who can gift airplanes to wives and sons, we have mastered the business of education, we have learnt to convert news into entertainment and most importantly we have learnt to remain clean of any guilt.
-You would question me the last point.
+You would question the last point.
 The answer is very simple, we remain clear in everything by blaming.

 A train accident takes place; – blame it on the railway minister and ask him to resign immediately.

-Your son fails the tenth exam because he watched movies and hung out with friends more than sitting at study table; – blame it on his private tutor and his school teacher.
+Your son fails the tenth exam because he watched movies and hung out with friends more than sitting at the study table; – blame it on his private tutor and his school teacher.

 On the road, you see a car hitting a man who just decided to cross without checking left and right; – break the bones of the driver and everything of the car.
 Blame it on the government for not making good bridges when a drunken bus driver sees a river for a road and leads the bus down right to death waters instead of straight.

 You do not make it to the IIT, – blame it on the reservation for ST, SC or OBC if you are a general category student or blame it on the government for not providing sufficient reservation if you are not.
-(No offences to anyone, agreeing not everyone thinks like this).
+(No offenses to anyone, agreeing not everyone thinks like this).
 Many more examples, – we know it better.

 We never learn to take the second step